~ Carny Lingo ~

 Ride Jock, Ride Monkey, Ride Boy — Carnival employee who runs a ride.
 Susan Adcock, in her carnival blog "Cliffhanger," says "A good ride jock can make you scream with delight.
 He can also, given the right ride, empty your pockets and make you throw up on yourself and your friends.
 Be nice to him.
 He's usually a pretty good guy."

-Right Hand Side — The right side, after entering a midway through the main ticket booth, is the most desirable location, since most midways are designed to induce the crowd to turn to their right upon entry.
+Right Hand Side — The right side, after entering a midway past the main ticket booth, is the most desirable location, since most midways are designed to induce the crowd to turn to their right upon entry.
+By the time they get around to the left-hand side, most of their money will be gone.
+Rides and games for children are usually found on the right-hand side.

 Robin Marx — Sort of a "utility name" when a carny wants to give a false name for himself or anyone else on the show.
 That's "robbin' marks" … get it?
 Sort of like calling yourself "Don E. Kerr" (donniker).

-Roughy — A carnival employee who may be assigned to handle any number of duties, from relieving an agent who needs a break to enforcing management rules, from hiring help to "checking up" the agents' money and dispensing percentages at the end of the day.
+Roughy — A carnival employee assigned to handle miscellaneous duties, from relieving an agent who needs a break to enforcing management rules, from hiring help to "checking up" the agents' money and dispensing percentages at the end of the day.
 Sort of "middle management" on the lot.

 Rube — A scornful term for the outsider to show business; also "Elmer," "towner," "townie," "sucker," "yokel," "hayseed" or "chump".
 From the name "Reuben"; the term is in wide usage today.
-Modern carny usage includes "Clem".
 Viz. the old adage "never give a sucker an even break or wisen up a chump."

 Score — To separate a mark from a significant amount of cash.